Jimmi08/e107-plugins-used-by-e107sk/README.md

 Warning.
 Any plugin with folder name jm_ is highly experimental.
 Only plugins with name jm are stable (no underscore).

+## JM Download plugin for e107

+Plugin for extending core Download plugin.

+This is for now replacement for:
+- JM_Download plugin by me (Experimental version with underscore in name)
+- partially for Latest Releases Menu by Father Barry
+- partially for Top Downloads Menu by SecretR
+- partially for download part of JM Core Plugin by me

 ## Yandex metrica plugin for e107

 The plugin for the using Yandex Metrica on your e107 site